Wacom-Developer/sdk-for-ink-ios/samples/DrawingWithTouch/README.md

 ---
 ## Part 7: Generating a Bezier path

-The paths that WILL SDK generates are Catmull-Rom splines that have a variable width.
+The paths that WILL SDK for ink generates are Catmull-Rom splines that have a variable width.
-WILL SDK can render them efficiently, but you might need to represent the shape of the stroke in a more standard way: a list of Bezier curves defining the boundaries of the stroke.
+WILL SDK for ink can render them efficiently, but you might need to represent the shape of the stroke in a more standard way: a list of Bezier curves defining the boundaries of the stroke.
 If you have this representation, you can render the stroke using Quartz or use it to produce an SVG or PDF document.

-WILL SDK provides the utility class ```WCMBezierPathUtils``` that produces an instance of the ```UIBezierPath``` class from a set of WILL paths.
+WILL SDK for ink provides the utility class ```WCMBezierPathUtils``` that produces an instance of the ```UIBezierPath``` class from a set of WILL paths.

 In Part 7 of this tutorial, you will generate a Bezier path from your stroke.
 This part continues on from Part 5 of this tutorial.